 Loss is loss.

-When I think back to the time I miscarried I can’t help but wish there was more people around at that time in my life to have shared in the grief with me.
+When I think back to the time I miscarried I can’t help but wish there were more people around in my life to have shared in the grief with me.
 More people to tell me that it was ok to feel sad, that it was ok to cry, and feel hopeless.
 I wish there were more people around to explain why I felt so much shame at the time?
 Why would anyone feel shame about such a thing?
 I wish there was a way somehow to tear down all that stigma and cultural rubbish, that voice in the back of my head saying, “don’t tell anybody what’s happened”.

 But why!
 Why on earth couldn’t I tell anybody of the news that gave my entire existence so much joy, was no longer a joy I could imagine.
 Why couldn’t I share my excitement of potentially becoming a mother for the first time even for those short weeks, only to have the dream end before it even began?
 Why couldn’t I grieve or mourn the loss of the baby that could have been; the older sibling of my Isaac and my Laila?
 Why couldn’t I share the fear that I had that my biology couldn’t nourish and sustain life past the 10 week mark?